alexjade96/alexjade96.github.io/src/lib/content/projects/sample-project.md

 ## Intro

-This is my second project!
+This is a sample project template!

 <script>
   import Counter from '../../components/counter.svelte'